amosstorkey/virgintivocec/README.md

 This assumes you are using osmc stable release (currently November 2015 version only), which contains libcec separation.
 Other versions may require edits for other versions of libcec.

 #Known issue.
 Sometimes if you reboot the pi, the virign box no longer provides a telly signal.
 It provides the menu items just no picture.
-Putting the telly into standby and out returns life to normality.
+Putting the virgin box into standby and out returns life to normality.
 I assume this is a problem wrt to some hdcp (yuck) handshake issue.
 Note the assumption is that you will be leaving the pi always-on.
 If you are worried about the minsicule half a watt the pi consumes destroying the planet, then you wouldn't be running a virgin tivo...
 There may be ways around this, but its not on my task list.

 #Installation:
 Ensure the pi/pi2, and virgin box are networked and the virgin box is on a fixed or reserved IP address, and you know it (the IP address that is).